ibm-cloud-docs/hp-virtual-servers/FAQs.md

 * {{site.data.keyword.hpvs}} does not provide any backup functions for your server instance.
 If you require backup capabilities, you need to configure your virtual server backup in your own responsibility.

-## What is the purpose of the private IP address?
+## What is the purpose of the internal IP address?

-* You must use the private IP address when you connect to a virtual server from another virtual server.
+* You must use the internal IP address when you connect to a virtual server from another virtual server.
 You must also use it when you connect from another cloud service that is running in the same data center.

 ## How do I provide my applications in high availability?
 * Do not rely on just one virtual server instance.
 Instead, run your application on multiple instances in combination with a load balancer to ensure high availability.